-The effects of passionflower tend to be milder than valerian (Valeriana officinalis) or kava (Piper methysticum), 2 other herbs used to treat anxiety.
+The effects of passionflower tend to be milder than other herbs used to treat anxiety including valerian (Valeriana officinalis) and kava (Piper methysticum).
 Passionflower is often combined with valerian, lemon balm (Melissa officinalis), or other calming herbs.
-Few scientific studies have tested passionflower as a treatment for anxiety or insomnia, however, and since passionflower is often combined with other calming herbs, it is difficult to tell what effects passionflower has on its own.
+Few scientific studies have tested passionflower as a treatment for anxiety or insomnia, however.
+Because passionflower is often combined with other calming herbs, it is difficult to tell what effects passionflower has on its own.

 Native to southeastern parts of the Americas, passionflower is now grown throughout Europe.
 It is a perennial climbing vine with herbaceous shoots and a sturdy woody stem that grows to a length of nearly 10 meters (about 32 feet).
 Each flower has 5 white petals and 5 sepals that vary in color from magenta to blue.
 According to folklore, passionflower got its name because its corona resembles the crown of thorns worn by Jesus during the crucifixion.
 The passionflower's ripe fruit is an egg-shaped berry that may be yellow or purple.
 Some kinds of passionfruit are edible.

 The above-ground parts (flowers, leaves, and stems) of the passionflower are used for medicinal purposes.

 How to Take It